-GOLD daytime disk scan (DAY) measurements are used to derive the ratio of the column abundance of thermospheric O relative to N_2 , conventionally referred to as O/N_2 or $\Sigma O/N_2$, but abbreviated to ON2 for the GOLD data product.
-ON2 is derived for each valid dayside Level 1C pixel for approximately 68 disk scan measurements performed per day by GOLD in nominal operation.
+GOLD daytime disk scan (DAY) measurements are used to derive the ratio of the column density of thermospheric O relative to the column density of $N_2$ , conventionally referred to as $\Sigma O/N_2$ but abbreviated to ON2 for the GOLD data product.
 Beginning with Version 3 of the ON2 data product, the L1C DAY pixels are first binned 2x2 spatially before application of the ON2 algorithm.
 The resulting ON2 data product therefore has a spatial (horizontal) resolution of 250 km x 250 km at spacecraft nadir

-The disk ON2 retrieval algorithm was originally developed by Computational Physics, Inc. (CPI) for use with GUVI and SSUSI radiance images (Strickland et al., 1995).
-The GOLD implementation of this algorithm takes advantage of GOLD's ability to transmit the full spectrum to maximize the signal-to-noise ratio and eliminate atomic emission lines that contaminate the N2 LBH bands (e.g., N I 149.3 nm).
+The disk ON2 retrieval algorithm was originally developed by Computational Physics, Inc. (CPI) for use with GUVI and SSUSI radiance images (Strickland et al. [1995]).
+The GOLD implementation of this algorithm takes advantage of GOLD's ability to transmit spectral information which can be used to maximize the signal-to-noise ratio and eliminate atomic emission lines that contaminate the $N_2$ LBH bands (e.g., N I 149.3 nm).
 This algorithm has been extensively documented and applied over the past several decades (e.g., Evans et al. [1995]; Christensen et al. [2003]; Strickland et al. [2004]).

-The geophysical parameter retrieved, O/N_2 , is the ratio of the vertical column density of O relative to N_2 , defined at a standard reference N_2 depth of 10^{17} cm-2, which is chosen to minimize uncertainty in the derived O/N_2 .
-It is retrieved directly from the ratio of the O I 135.6 nm and N_2 LBH band intensities measured by GOLD on the dayside disk (DAY measurement mode).
+The geophysical parameter retrieved, $\Sigma O/N_2$ , is the ratio of the vertical column density of O relative to $N_2$ , defined at a standard reference $N_2$ depth of $10^{17}$ cm-2, which is chosen to minimize uncertainty in the derived $\Sigma O/N_2$ .
+It is retrieved directly from the ratio of the O I 135.6 nm and $N_2$ LBH band intensities measured by GOLD on the dayside disk (DAY measurement mode).
 The AURIC atmospheric radiance model (Strickland et al. [1999]) is used to derive this relationship as a function of solar zenith angle and to create the look-up table (LUT) used by the algorithm.
-A complete description of the GOLD ON2 algorithm and data product can be found in Correira et al., [2021].
+A complete description of the GOLD ON2 algorithm and data product can be found in Correira et al. [2021].